TufvaLinde/tufvalinde.github.io/draft-preview.md

 “That’s not pasta,” Andrea exclaimed before they left us.

-We giggled our way down the street back to Cass’s Art.
+We giggled our way down the street back to Cass Art.

 “You know how many people warned me when I said I was going to London?”
 I said to Andrea. ”oH nO, wHy WoUlD yOu Go tO lOnDoN bEfOrE eVeN sTarTiNg yOuR jOuRnEy?!
 YoU’lL gEt mUgGeD aNd StAbBeD tO dEaTh” I imitated X colleagues, Y friends and everyone in my family.
-“So far, the Londoners have been the friendliest people I’ve possibly ever met — given us cookies, taught us to spray-paint and given us free money and the latest iPhone.”
+“So far, the Londoners have been the friendliest people I’ve possibly ever met — given us free cookies, taught us to spray-paint and given us free money and the latest iPhone.”

 “I know!”
 Andrea agreed.
 “This is the best day ever, and we haven’t even gotten to Pendulum yet.”